-The best direction to travel in around the coast of the South Island is clockwise.
-With New Zealand vehicles driving on the left-hand side of the road, that means you will be closest to the coast, heading south along the east coast and then north along the west coast.
-This will give you the better views of the sea from your vehicle.Continue to 2 of 11 below.
+Clockwise is the best direction to travel around the coast of the South Island.
+This way, you'll always be driving on the side closest to the coast, since they drive on the left side of the road in New Zealand.
+Heading south along the east coast and then back north along the west coast will ensure you always have a better view of the ocean while you drive.

 Day 1: Picton to Christchurch

-After leaving Blenheim, follow State Highway 1 to Kaikoura.
-The landscape becomes hillier, alternating between farmland and vineyards.
-Soon the road reaches the coast and follows it south.
+After leaving Blenheim, you'll follow State Highway 1 to Kaikoura, the whale watching capital of New Zealand.
+The landscape will become hillier, alternating between farmland and vineyards until the road reaches the coast.
 This stretch of road is spectacular, with hills on one side and the sea on the other.
-A good place to stop for lunch is The Store Cafe, on the seaward side of the road towards Kaikoura.
-As you travel along this road also keep a lookout for seals sunning on the rocks close to the road.
+Kaikoura is also famous for its seafood, so be sure to stop for lunch at The Store Cafe on the seaward side of the road towards Kaikoura.

 Day 2: Christchurch to Queenstown

 For your next leg of the trip, you have a long 308 mile (495 kilometers) drive through the Canterbury plains along Highway 1 to Queenstown, the adrenaline capital of New Zealand.
 If you drive straight through, it should only take you about six hours to complete.
 Unlike the drive from Picton to Christchurch, the first half of this drive is very flat.
 However, once you turn inland at Geraldine, the pastoral countryside will transform into the lakes and mountains of the Southern Alps in the Mackenzie District.
 Drive slowly as you pass by Lake Tekapo and you might be able to get a good look at Mount Cook, New Zealand's highest mountain.